chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 In 2014, a French version of the CIDOC CRM was published as *ISO 21127:2014.
 Information et documentation — Une ontologie de référence pour l'échange d'informations du patrimoine culturel*.
 That version is no longer suitable for several reasons:

 * The definitions of the entities therein are no longer current;
 * The reference documentation and the RDF model (where only classes and properties are translated) are not aligned and are therefore difficult to use;
 * The document is not available under an open licence, unlike the English documentation which is freely available on the CIDOC CRM website.

 Representatives of the francophone heritage community have launched a new initiative to translate the CIDOC CRM in order to provide an up-to-date French version that is openly accessible and free of charge, with the endorsement of the CRM SIG.
-The results of this work will therefore be available to the entire international and Francophone heritage community.
+The results of this work is available to the entire international and Francophone heritage community.

 ## Purpose

 The mandate of the CIDOC CRM Translation is to translate the CIDOC CRM standard documentation in order to provide an up-to-date French version that is openly accessible and free of charge.
-To this end, the following elements of version 7.1 will be translated:
+To this end, the following elements of version 7.1 have been translated:

 * Introduction
 * Objectives of the CIDOC CRM
 * Terminology
 * Compatibility with the CIDOC CRM
 * Modelling Principles
 * Introduction to the Basic Concepts
 * Applied Form
 * Class & Property Hierarchies
 * CIDOC CRM Class Declarations
 * CIDOC CRM Property Declarations

-The bibliographic references will be francized but not translated, and the following items will not be given priority for translation:

 * Appendix
 * Editorial Notes
 * Amendments

-No updates to current versions will be made during the initial translation to ensure consistency of content.
-Once all the content has been translated, the Translation Group will endeavour to maintain an up-to-date French version by comparing the relevant English versions and reviewing the content in question.
+The bibliographic references have been francized but not translated.

+Version 7.1.2 is currently being translated and should be available by April 2024.

 ## Responsibilities

 CHIN takes care of the administrative responsibilities for the translation effort by:

 * Organizing meetings, working documents, and the translation schedule;
 * Sending a representative to the CRM SIG;
 * Making the transfer from internal working documents to formats (.md, .rdf, .pdf) that are accessible (and deployed) on GitHub;
 * Maintaining the GitHub repository and its associated pages.

 Members are expected to:

 * Contribute quality translations and feedback according to the workflows set out below;
 * Attend monthly meetings;
 * Appoint representatives to other relevant working groups where appropriate;
 * Select common reference dictionaries to refer to (a French dictionary, an English dictionary, and a bilingual dictionary).

 A small team of senior revisers is appointed by the Translation Group’s members to resolve translation issues that the group cannot agree on.
-Their decisions need to take the following into account:
+Their decisions have to take the following into account:

 * Concordance with the meaning of the English version;
 * Internal consistency of the French version;
 * Readability and reusability of content.

 The review panel, consisting of three members, is selected on the basis of the engagement, expertise, availability, and willingness of the persons concerned.
-It consists of two members from CHIN and one member from outside CHIN.
+It consists of at least one member from CHIN and one member from outside CHIN.

-The French version will include:
+The French version includes:

 * An index of common terms and CIDOC CRM classes and properties;
 * The CIDOC CRM content mentioned above;
 * Translation notes for each entity where relevant;
 * A methodological note detailing the translation conventions used (style, spelling, etc.);
 * A legal notice (open licence).

 ## Members